bzf-2018/academic-kickstart/content/project2/_index.md

 We have designed a general search engine framework that is able to provide Personalized + Realtime Search in social networks [13].

 Our ambition is to build a sonSchema-based open-source system that replaces MySQL as the default database management system for social network data: sonSQL -- an extensible relational DBMS for social network start-ups [12].

+**Past Project2 - Keyword search over spatial & textual data**

+- a general support for various types of fuzzy type-ahead spatial keyword query

+- one-size-fits-all index design for various types and degrees of relaxation

+- maximization of query result reuse at different granularities

+To make more data truly usable, keyword search is one important aspect I make continuous efforts, and my ultimate goal is to have a one-size-fits-all general framework to provide usability support for all these heterogeneous data.
+We are now developing various types of data exploration queries based on our previous experiences in keyword search, and we believe that **“The first step in leveraging big data is search and data exploration.
+Machine learning or other downstream advanced analytics will be effective only if search and data exploration get us the relevant data effectively and efficiently”** , quoted from Dr. Surajit Chaudhuri's keynote speech at ICDE 2015.

+Geo-textual data are generated in abundance.
+Recent study focused on the processing of spatial keyword queries which retrieve objects that match certain keywords within a spatial region.
+To ensure effective retrieval, various extensions were done including the allowance of errors in keyword matching and auto-completion using prefix matching.
+Our goal is to devise a unifying strategy for processing different variants of spatial keyword query.
+We adopt the auto-completion paradigm that generates the initial query as a prefix matching query.
+If there are few matching results, other variants are performed as a form of relaxation that reuses the processing done in the earlier phase.
+The types of relaxation include spatial region expansion and exact/approximate prefix/substring matching.
+Moreover, since the auto-completion paradigm allows appending characters after the initial query, we look at how query processing done for the initial query and relaxation can be reused in such instances.
+Compared to existing works which process variants of spatial keyword query as new queries over different indexes, we offer a more compelling way to efficient and effective spatial keyword search.
+Extensive experiments substantiate our claims.